Mandarin (character): Forming the Avatars

+The Mandarin later formed his version of the Avengers (or the Avatars of the Mandarin).
+He first sent them to attack Hong Kong where they were defeated by Force Works.

 New bodies

 Returning to China, the Mandarin seeks a means to increase his rings' power, and learns of the legendary Eye of Yin, a talisman of power created by an ancient group of Chinese sorcerers.
 The Mandarin manipulates the Royal Family of the Inhumans who, at the time, live in the nearby Himalayan Mountains of Tibet, into locating the idol for him.
 Yet before he can fully incorporate the Eye's power in his rings, Black Bolt, the ruler of the Inhumans, overpowers him, strips him of his rings, and hides them.
 Unable to find the rings, the Mandarin journeys back to the Valley of Spirits and the ruins of the Makluan starship, where he first acquired the rings.
 There he found a headband containing technology which enabled him to recover the rings.
 The Mandarin uses his newfound power to restore his castle to its original state.
 The Unicorn, another frequent opponent of Iron Man, seeks the Mandarin's aid in curing him of a progressive disease.
 The Mandarin and the Unicorn travel to the United States to attack their common enemy, Iron Man, but in the heat of battle, the Mandarin finds that the headband has somehow exchanged his consciousness with that of the Unicorn.
 The Mandarin is forced to flee, desperate to separate himself from the Unicorn's dying body.